rsalmei/alive-progress/README.md

 - enable multiple simultaneous bars for nested or multiple activities (the most requested feature, but very complex).
 - reset a running bar context, i.e. run in unknown mode while "quantifying" the work, then switch to the auto mode.
+- update the total of a running bar, so it can be used in a dynamic way, e.g. to show the progress of a file download or maybe a long-running task that has a variable number of items to process like a web scraper.
 - dynamic bar width rendition, which notices terminal size changes and shrink or expand the bar as needed (currently `alive_bar` does notice terminal size changes, but just truncates the line accordingly).
 - improve test coverage, currently at 87% branch coverage (but it's very hard since it's multithreaded, full of stateful closures, and includes system print hooks).
 - create a `contrib` system somehow, to allow a simple way to share cool spinners and bars from users.